zpainter/iassist/content/conferences/iassist2023/conference-schedule.md

    |   |   |   |   |
 18:00-21:00|**_Reception_** (18:00-20:00)|Dinner on your own|**_Banquet_**|

-The IASSIST Administrative Committee Meeting will be held on Monday, May 29, from 11am-3pm.
+The IASSIST Administrative Committee Meeting was held on Monday, May 29, from 11am-3pm.